This year marked the beginning of our "Farm of the Month" series on the Tend Blog, where we

 I studied Biology at Whitman College, fell in love with bees and studied pollination behavior and

-small scale agriculture.
+diversified agriculture.
 After college, I worked in Outdoor Education and began to think more about

 where my food came from.
 Shopping at grocery stores started to feel overwhelming, as I tried to